michelbr84/arcade_survival/README.md

 ## 📖 About the Game

 **Arcade Survival** is a top-down 2D survival shooter built with Python and Pygame.
 The player must survive waves of enemies by moving, dodging, and shooting in a dynamically scaling environment.
-The game features an elegant retro-style interface, adjustable resolution, sound options, and a responsive UI system.
+The game features a retro-inspired interface, resolution switching, basic audio controls, and a responsive UI system.

 ---